-The rate of imprisonment in Ireland is approximately 73 per 100,000 of the general population (end of Dec 2020).
+The rate of imprisonment in Ireland is approximately 76 per 100,000of the general population (end of July 2021).

-In 2019 there were 4,314 prisoners committed under sentence serving sentences of less than 12 months.
+In 2020 there were 2,420prisoners committed under sentence serving sentences of less than 12 months.

 The majority of Irish prisoners have never sat a State exam and over half left school before the age of 15.